autodereify/autodereify.github.io/content/2022-09-05-learning-as-protein-folding.md

 <center>⋯</center>

-Though we talk of others misunderstanding data, perhaps it would be better to speak of them misapprehending data: there might be multiple parts of the data that they can interface with/multiple parts of that data that resonate.
+Though we talk of misunderstanding data, perhaps it would be better to speak of misapprehending data: there might be multiple parts of the data that can be interfaced with/multiple parts of that data that resonate.
 Depending on which of these facets one apprehends, the way that one's understanding evolves might vary.

 <center>⋯</center>